v6d-io/v6d/docs/notes/key-concepts/data-accessing.rst

 Remote Objects
 --------------

-The RPC client can be used to inspect the remote object metadata and operate blobs on remote cluster with network transferring cost.
+The RPC client enables inspection of remote object metadata and facilitates operations on blobs within the remote cluster, while taking into account the associated network transfer costs.

 Inspecting metadata
 ^^^^^^^^^^^^^^^^^^^

-The method :meth:`vineyard.RPCClient.get_meta` can be used to access the object metadata, like :meth:`vineyard.IPCClient.get_meta`, but could be used over the connection to a remote instance,
+The method :meth:`vineyard.RPCClient.get_meta` allows you to access object metadata in a similar manner to :meth:`vineyard.IPCClient.get_meta`, but with the added capability of connecting to a remote instance.

 .. code:: python
    :caption: Metadata accessing using RPCClient